tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/ScenarioSimulatorConnection/index.md

 `Vehicle` parameter of scenario file should be match that of prefab in `AWSIM`.<br>
 Especially, `BoundingBox` parameter is crucial to validate the collisions correctly.

-The entitiy parameters of default `AWSIM` assets are listed in the following table:
+The entity parameters of default `AWSIM` assets are listed in the following table:

 Ego Vehicle Entity